-If you need assistance in determining what military or veterans benefits you may be eligible for, you may contact Bethel's Veterans Resource Center at 651.635.8096 or email veterans-center@bethel.edu.
+If you need assistance in determining what military or veteran's benefits you may be eligible for, you may contact Bethel's Veterans Resource Center at 651.635.8096 or email veterans-center@bethel.edu.
 If you qualify for GI benefits and intend to use them, you must contact the certifying official or associate registrar at your Bethel Seminary campus.

-Seminary St. Paul: Nick Matchefts
+Seminary St. Paul & Seminary of the East: Nick Matchefts 651.638.6361

-651.638.6361

-Seminary San Diego: ,
+Seminary San Diego: Sherry Stockton

-619.325.5217

-Seminary of the East: Cynthia Muccio 215.659.1000